 Acute middle ear infection (also called acute otitis media) usually develops and resolves relatively quickly.
 Middle ear infections that come back frequently or last for a long time are called chronic middle ear infections Chronic Middle Ear Infection in Children Chronic middle ear infection results from recurring infections that may damage the eardrum or lead to formation of a cholesteatoma, which in turn promotes more infection.
 Chronic middle ear... read more .

 An acute middle ear infection is most often caused by the same viruses that cause the common cold Common Cold The common cold is a viral infection of the lining of the nose, sinuses, and throat.
 Many different viruses cause colds.
 Usually, colds are spread when a person's hands come in contact with... read more .
 Acute infection may also be caused by bacteria that sometimes normally reside in the mouth and nose.
-Bacteria that affect newborns include Escherichia coli and Staphylococcus aureus.
+Bacteria that affect the ears of newborns include Escherichia coli and Staphylococcus aureus.
 Bacteria that affect older infants and children include Streptococcus pneumoniae, Haemophilus influenzae, and Moraxella catarrhalis.
 An infection initially caused by a virus sometimes leads to a bacterial infection.
 Routine childhood vaccinations have decreased the risk of ear infection.

 Infants with acute middle ear infections have a fever and trouble sleeping.
 They cry or become irritable for no apparent reason.
 They may also have a runny nose, cough, vomiting, and diarrhea.
 The ear is painful (see Earache Earache Earache usually occurs in only one ear.
 Some people also have ear discharge or, rarely, hearing loss.
 Ear pain may be due to a disorder within the ear itself or a disorder in a nearby body part... read more ), and hearing may be decreased.
 Infants and children who cannot communicate verbally may pull at their ears.
 Older children are usually able to tell parents that their ear hurts or that they cannot hear well.

 Commonly, fluid accumulates behind the eardrum and remains after the acute infection has resolved.
-This disorder is called secretory otitis media Secretory Otitis Media in Children Secretory otitis media is fluid that accumulates behind the eardrum and remains there after an acute middle ear infection or blockage of the eustachian tube.
-A previous ear infection is the... read more .
+This disorder is called secretory otitis media Secretory Otitis Media in Children Secretory otitis media occurs when fluid accumulates behind the eardrum and remains there after an acute middle ear infection or blockage of the eustachian tube.
+A previous ear infection is... read more .